mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

  - Examine the 'Errors' column in a stacks [point list panel][5]

 The user is in charge of fixing spine intensity errors.
-This can be done by moving the spine and its connection point until the analysis no longer has an error.
-If a spine cannot be fixed by moving it, individual spines can be marked as 'Int Bad' by a right-click on a spine and seleting 'Int Bad'.
-If the spine is connected to other spines, all spines in the run can be set to 'Int Bad'.
+This can be done by moving the spine head and its connection point, modifying the parent segment tracing, or specifying the ROI parameters.
+If a spine cannot be fixed, it can be marked as 'Intensity Bad' by a right-click on a spine and selecting 'Intensity Bad'.
+If the spine is connected to other spines, all spines in the run can be set to 'Intensity Bad'.
 In a time-series (map) plot, right-click a spine and select 'Set Int Bad'.

 In general, be very careful of spines that are close to each other.
 As spine density increases, the spine ROI of a spine will start to overlap with the spine ROI of its neighbors.
 There are two ways to check for nearby spines.
 These are slightly different measurements, the first is examining closeness of the spine head as a 3D annotation, the second is examining closeness by looking at the connection point along a segment.